myty/clean-functional-react/README.md

 - ✅ Limit your hook parameters.
 Aim to keep them as small and few as possible.

-  _A parameter is a dependecy which means there are more reasons to update._
+  _A parameter is a dependency which means there are more reasons to update._

 - ✅ Prefer properties that are either data fields or commands.